-The reactor regulating system adjusts the levels of $H_2^0$ in the individual compartments according to the magnitude of the signal coming from the interstitially placed incore platinum self-powered detectors of the Hilborn type[4], [5].
-There is one detector associated with each of the 14 compartments (a passive spare detector is also installed to provide a backup).
-To ensure that the signal from each of these individual controlling detectors is representative of the power in the zone being controlled (see Figure 2.4-2 and Figure 2.4-3) the detector signal is periodically renormalized to agree with the measured integrated power in the zone as obtained from the flux mapping system.
-The latter is a system of 102 self-powered vanadium flux detectors that are located in 26 vertical interstitial assemblies.
-These detectors are typically about 30 cm long and hence provide essentially a point measurement of the thermal neutron flux.
-The software in the reactor regulating system is designed to convert these 102 point measurements to a local flux distribution throughout the reactor.
-A typical arrangement of these flux detectors are shown in Figure 2.4-4 and 2.4-5.
-The latter view is just one of the radial planes and is representative of a plane containing the largest number of detectors.
-Other radial planes have fewer detectors.
+- Water (H2O) is fed to these compartments through small diameter tubing and the plumbing of this tubing is arranged such that the level of water in the compartment can be controlled by varying the relative value of the in-flow and the out-flow rates. - The reactor regulating system adjusts the levels of water in the individual compartments according to the magnitude of the signal coming from the interstitially placed incore platinum self-powered detectors of the Hilborn type. - There is one detector associated with each of the 14 compartments (a passive spare detector is also installed to provide a backup). - To ensure that the signal from each of these individual controlling detectors is representative of the power in the zone being controlled the detector signal is periodically renormalized to agree with the measured integrated power in the zone as obtained from the flux mapping system.